A syllable may be either long or short. If long, then it is either long by nature or by position:

 A hexameter verse consists of six metrical feet, each of which contains either a long syllable followed by two short syllables (a dactyl) or two long syllables (a spondee).
 The basic pattern is

-Note that the last (sixth) foot in the line is always a spondee, and the last syllable is in the line always counts as long for metrical purposes, regardless of its natural length.
+Note that the last (sixth) foot in the line can almost always be treated as a spondee, and the last syllable is in the line usually counts as long for metrical purposes, regardless of its natural length.
+Sometimes this final syllable is naturally short and this foot can be considered a trochee (long-short).
 The fifth (next-to-last) foot is usually a dactyl, although a spondee can be used for special effect.

 (70 - 19 BCE) Commonly known as Rome's greatest poet, Vergil wrote three works, the Eclogues, Georgics, and the Aeneid, Rome's national epic, all in hexameter.

 (43 BCE - 17/18 CE) Publius Ovidius Naso is most famous for his mythological epic, the Metamorphoses.
 "My mind compels me to speak of forms changed into new bodies."

 (99 - 55 BCE) A poet and philosopher, Lucretius wrote De Rerum Natura in order to transmit the ideas of Epicurean philosophy to the Roman elite.

 (45 - 96 CE) One of the great poets from the Silver Age, Statius was a favorite of Domitian, whose own brutal regime may have influenced the grotesque carnage in Statius' epic, the Thebaid.

 The poetry part of the AP syllabus consists of 844 lines from Vergil's Aeneid, Books 1, 2, 4, and 6.

 Are you sure you wish to delete your account?
 This process is not reversible.